Welcome to WILL

 Two years earlier my mom had died.
 By the summer of 2016 I was through the worst of the grief.

 I was also fresh off the success of helping some amazing women leave big law.
-Our work inspired me beyond anything else in my profession experience.
+Our work inspired me beyond anything else in my professional experience.

 The success of these women, plus my personal story of having an attorney father who lost his way, unlocked something inside me.
 (More on my dad below.)